-Recycling Rate of Product: 1.26 % Further assumptions for scenario development: Module D information declares potential loads and benefits of secondary material, secondary fuel or recovered energy leaving the product system based on scenarios.
-The impacts associated with module D are calculated by identifying the point of substituted functional equivalence where the secondary material substitutes primary production and subtracting the impacts resulting from the substituted production of the product.
-For galvanized IMC conduit, excess material from manufacturing including scrap steel, zinc dross and spent pickle liquor are all fully recovered and accounted for in module D. A product recycling rate of 74% based on the rate specified in the PCR Part A is also included.
-In addition, biogenic carbon removals associated with packaging materials leaving the system boundary through recycling during A5 are declared in module D.
+Recycling Rate of Product: 1.78 %

+Further assumptions for scenario development: Module D information declares potential loads and benefits of secondary material, secondary fuel or recovered energy leaving the product system based on scenarios.
+The impacts associated with module D are calculated by identifying the point of substituted functional equivalence where the secondary material substitutes primary production and subtracting the impacts resulting from the substituted product.

+For galvanized RMC conduit, excess material from manufacturing including scrap steel are all fully recovered and accounted for in module D. A product recycling rate of 74% based on the rate specified in the PCR Part A is boundary through recycling during A5 are declared in module D.